Ultrasound Cabinets: Compliance Guidelines

-CIVCO’s storage cabinet includes a quiet, energy-efficient fan which draws air though a HEPA filter, trapping particles as small as 0.3 microns.
+CIVCO's Ultrasound TEE Probe Storage Cabinet includes a quiet, energy-efficient fan that draws air through a HEPA filter, trapping particles as small as 0.3 microns.
 As a frame of reference, a human hair is 100 microns.

 HEPA filters - Not all filters are created equally.

 HEPA is an acronym for "High-Efficiency Particulate Air" or "High-Efficiency Particulate Arrestance."
 A HEPA filter is a high-quality micro-filter.
 Note that a filter described as 'HEPA media' is not the same high quality as a 'true HEPA' filter.